404-emt/Portfolio/pages/goals.md

 ## Long-Term Vision

-Become a research scientist or professor working on autonomous systems, control theory, or robotics — contributing both to academic knowledge and to real-world engineering.
+Become a research scientist or professor working on autonomous systems, machine learning, control theory, or robotics — contributing both to academic knowledge and to real-world engineering.

 ## Milestones & Timeline